ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Path Selection Properties

->> Path Selection Properties consists of any option that an application may set to influence the selection of path between itself and the Remote Endpoint.
+>> Path Selection Properties consist of the options that an application may set to influence the selection of path between itself and the Remote Endpoint.
 These options can come in the form of requirements, prohibitions, or preferences.
 Examples of options which may influence path selection include the interface type (such as a Wi-Fi Ethernet connection, or a Cellular LTE connection), characteristics of the path that are locally known like Maximum Transmission Unit (MTU), or expected throughput or latency.

-Protocol Properties
+Protocol Selection Properties

->> Protocol Properties consists of any option that an application may set to influence the selection of transport protocol, configure the behavior of transport protocols, or influence the behavior of other protocols such as IP and security protocols.
+>> Protocol Selection Properties consist of the options that an application may set to influence the selection of transport protocol, configure the behavior of generic transport protocol features.

-> Protocol Selection Properties

->>> Generic Protocol Properties refers to the subset of Protocol Properties options that apply across multiple or all transport protocols.
 These options come in the form of requirements, prohibitions, and preferences.
 Examples include reliability, service class, multipath support, and fast open support.

-> Specific Protocol Properties
+Specific Protocol Properties

->>> Specific Protocol Properties refers to the subset of Protocol Properties options that apply to a single protocol (transport protocol, IP, or security protocol).
+>> Specific Protocol Properties refers to the subset of Protocol Properties options that apply to a single protocol (transport protocol, IP, or security protocol).
 The presence of such a properties does not necessarily require that a specific protocol must be used, but that if this protocol is employed, a particular set of options should be used.
 This is critical to allow compatibility with protocol propertiess on peers.

-## Establishment
+### Establishment {#establishment}

-The terminology of Establishment is divided into two sections: Objects that are the focus of an application's interaction, and Actions that the application can take on these Objects to establish connectivity.

 Initiate

 >> Initiate is the primary action that an application can take to create a Connection to a remote endpoint, and prepare any required local or remote state to be able to send and/or receive content.
-[NOTE: Make clear that this works for simulataneous open for peer to peer]
+For some protocols, this may initiate a server-to-client style handshake; for other protocols, this may just establish local state; and for peer-to-peer protocols, this may begin the process of a simulatenous open.

 Listen

 >> Listen is the action of marking a Listener as willing to accept incoming Connections.

-## Data Transfer
+### Data Transfer {#datatransfer}

 Content